 Coconut milk is a popular alternative, as well.
 It’s packed with phosphorus and adds a nice tropical flavor to your food.
 It also contains magnesium and lauric acid.
 The latter turns into monolaurin in the body and acts as an antiviral and antibacterial compound.

 Rice milk is not the best substitute for cow’s milk, but it is low fat and tasty.
 Rice milk is full of B vitamins and is great for your heart health.

 Just because a food is on your supermarket’s shelves does not mean it’s safe to eat.
-Avoid pasteurized milk and stick to the alternatives or go raw.
+Avoid pasteurized milk and stick to the alternatives.
 Your body will thank you.